hob71/Grape-Escape-Ecom/README.md

 * Stripe payment screen.
 ![Confirmation payment has gone to stripe](https://github.com/hob71/Grape-Escape-Ecom/blob/master/media/stripe_payment.PNG)

+* Tested email on registration and received following mail back:

+Hello from example.com!

+You're receiving this e-mail because user woohoo has given your e-mail address to register an account on example.com.

+To confirm this is correct, go to https://grape-escape-ecom.herokuapp.com/accounts/confirm-email/Mg:1l2KRo:bww4mU27nCmw6e9ioeIVLV0CkBsDw69WtIB26p-2K74/

+Thank you for using example.com! example.com

 ## Bugs:
 **Problem-**
 Card on front page not displaying any information.